omarwit/cumulus-cl-interfaces-puppet/README.md

 }
 ```

-Configure `swp33` as a 1GbE port with a single IPv4 address:
+*swp33* as a 1GbE port with a single IPv4 address:

 ```ruby
 cumulus_interface { 'swp33':